drohmer/CSE104/B_javascript/04_inputs/readme.md

 }
 ```

-* This code basically copy the content of the input into the textContent entry of the HTML.
+* This code basically copies the content of the input into the textContent entry of the HTML.
-* Note that writing HTML tag (ex. `<p>Hello</p>`) in the textEntry input is only copy and pasted as string, and not interpreted as HTML.
+* Note that writing HTML tag (ex. `<p>Hello</p>`) in the textEntry input is only copied and pasted as string, and not interpreted as HTML.

 ### innerHTML